Dami Duro

 "Dami Duro" (Yoruba: Stop Me) is a song by Nigerian singer Davido.
 It was released as the second single from his debut studio album, Omo Baba Olowo (2012).
 The song peaked at number 1 on Gold Myne's list of the top 10 songs of 2012, surpassing Iyanya's "Kukere".
 "Dami Duro" won Hottest Single of the Year at the 2012 Nigeria Entertainment Awards.
-It was nominated for Best Pop Single and Song of the Year at The Headies 2012.
-The music video for "Dami Duro" won Most Gifted Newcomer Video of the Year and was nominated for Most Gifted Dance Video of the Year at the 2012 Channel O Music Video Awards.
-The video was also nominated for Best African Act Video at the 2012 4Syte TV Music Video Awards.
-Davido won Best Video by a New Artiste at the 2012 Nigeria Music Video Awards for "Dami Duro".
+In August 2025, the song was ranked #14 on Billboards list of the 50 Best Afrobeats Songs of All Time.